Compositional equivalences based on Open pNets: Weak bisimulation

 We first specify in terms of open transition, what it means for an action to be non-observable.
 Namely, we constraint ourselves to system where the emission of a $\tau$ action by a sub-pNet cannot be observed by the surrounding pNets.
 In other words, a pNet cannot change its state, or emit a specific observable action when one of its holes emits a $\tau$ action.

 More precisely, we state that $\tau$ is not observable if the automaton always allows any $\tau$ transition from holes, and additionally the global transition resulting from a $\tau$ action of a hole is a $\tau$ transition not changing the pNet's state.
-We define $\Id(V)$ as the identity function on the set of variables $V$. \begin{definition}[Non-observability of $\tau$ actions for open automata] An open automaton $A = \mylangle J,\mathcal{S},s_0,V,\mathcal{T}\myrangle$ \emph{cannot observe $\tau$ actions} if and only if for all $j$ in $J$ and $s$ in $\mathcal{S}$ we have: \begin{enumerate} \item
+We define $\Id(V)$ as the identity function on the set of variables $V$. \begin{defi}[Non-observability of $\tau$ actions for open automata] An open automaton $A = \mylangle J,\mathcal{S},s_0,V,\mathcal{T}\myrangle$ \emph{cannot observe $\tau$ actions} if and only if for all $j$ in $J$ and $s$ in $\mathcal{S}$ we have: \begin{enumerate} \item

-and \item for all $\beta_j$, $J$, $\alpha$, $s$, $s'$, $\Pred$, $\Post$ such that If there exists $j$ such that $\beta_j=\tau$ then we have: \end{enumerate} \end{definition} The first statement of the definition states that the open automaton must allow a hole to do a silent action at any time, and must not observe it, i.e. cannot change its internal state because a hole did a $\tau$ transition.
-The second statement ensures that there cannot be in the open automaton other transitions that would be able to observe a $\tau$ action from a hole.
+and \item for all $\beta_j$, $J$, $\alpha$, $s$, $s'$, $\Pred$, $\Post$ such that If there exists $j$ such that $\beta_j=\tau$ then we have: \end{enumerate} \end{defi} The first statement of the definition states that the open automaton must allow a hole to do a silent action at any time, and must not observe it, i.e. it cannot change its internal state because a hole did a $\tau$ transition.
+The second statement ensures that there cannot be in the open automaton other transitions that would be able to observe a $\tau$ action from a hole: statement (2) states that all the open transitions where a hole does a $\tau$ action must be of the shape given in statement (1).
 The condition $J=\{j\}$ is a bit restrictive, it could safely be replaced by $\forall j\in J.\, \beta_j=\tau$, allowing the other holes to perform $\tau$ transitions too (because these $\tau$ actions cannot be observed).

 By definition, one weak open transition contains several open transitions, where each open transition can require an observable action from a given hole, the same hole might have to emit several observable actions for a single weak open transition to occur.
 Consequently, for a weak open transition to trigger, a sequence of actions from a given hole may be required.